MausGames/party-raider/README.md

 Control multiple objects at once, fall into infinity, shoot beverages at each other, and try to win as many rounds as possible.

-Party Raider is a **short competitive platform shooter** made in less than 8 hours on [Mi'pu'mi][1] day with the jam theme "late partygoers".
+Party Raider is a **short competitive platform shooter** made in less than eight hours on [Mi'pu'mi][1] day with the jam theme "late partygoers".

 #